 - Billy Joel's "Sometimes A Fantasy", which is about a guy looking to have a good time through phone sex.

-- "Digital Getdown" by *NSYNC is about a young man in a Long-Distance Relationship with some girl (possibly one he's never actually met in person), and part of that includes cybersex.
+- "Digital Get Down" by *NSYNC on their No Strings Attached album is about a young man in a Long-Distance Relationship with some girl (possibly one he's never actually met in person), and part of that includes cybersex.

 - R. Kelly's "Text Me", which is about sexting.

 - Implied with "Kiss Me thru the Phone" by Soulja Boy (ft.
 Sammie), which is about a guy missing his girlfriend, telling her to do as the song title.

 - Suzanne Fellini's "Love on the Phone" is about a woman who longs for the touch of her lover, but because of the distance, has to settle for phone sex.

 - Tommy Tutone's "867-5309/Jenny" is about a person calling the titular person on the phone with the titular phone number to have a good time with her.